-Dr. Leah Chibwe – Postdoctoral Fellow
+Dr. Leah Chibwe – Visiting Research Fellow

 Leah is a postdoctoral researcher using targeted and non-targeted high resolution methods to assess the links between anthropogenic contaminants in leached tire materials and their observed toxic effects.
 She gained her doctorate at Oregon State University with Dr. Staci Simonich, where her thesis in environmental analytical chemistry was studying and identifying the formation of toxic by-products following the bioremerediation of polycyclic aromatic compounds (PACs) contaminated soils.
 Prior to joining the Rochman Lab, she was a postdoctoral researcher at Environment and Climate Change Canada with Dr. Derek Muir where her research included identifying non-routinely monitored heterocyclic PACs, and understanding their trends and sources in the Athabasca oil sands region.
 She has also worked with various other researchers in studying/characterizing complex halogenated mixtures.